I'm a big fan of Albert Einstein's definition of insanity as "doing the same thing over and over again and expecting different results."

 I'd watch them fire courageous reporters and soften biting investigative exposes to avoid offending monied interests, and then cry out just like Major Clifton in the classic war film "The Bridge on the River Kwai."

-"Madness," Clifton declares as his former commander's open treason results in several British and American deaths.
+"Madness," Clifton declared as his former commander's open treason caused several British and American deaths.
 "Madness."